 Fancamp Exploration Ltd. is a growing public Canadian mining exploration company which has over the years demonstrated a remarkable longevity in the hugely high risk rough and tumble world of grassroots mining exploration.

 The underlying theme of the Company’s activity remains constant, the acquisition of grassroots and occasionally developed properties through staking and in a restricted number of cases through outright acquisition or option, representing in effect a strong risk management strategy.

 Currently, the Company holds a large share position in Champion Iron Mines Ltd. which provides a significant financial backstop, enabling the Company to look at alternate routes to enhance shareholder value.

-The Company’s co founder, Peter H. Smith, PhD, P.Eng., is President and CEO, based in Montreal.
+The Company’s co founder, Peter H. Smith, PhD, P.Eng., remains a Director of the Company and its principal consultant, based in Montreal.
 He is a geologist and a former Director of the PDAC.

 A British Columbia company, Fancamp is listed on the TSX.V (FNC) and the Chief Financial Officer, Debra Chapman, is based at the Company’s head office in Burnaby.

-One current focus is a series of large 100% owned grassroots gold and base metal prospects in Northern Ontario.
+One current focus is a series of large optioned grassroots gold and base metal prospects in Northern Ontario.
 The projects are being managed by Messrs.
 Blaine Webster P.Geo, of Ottawa, the original vendor and Joerg Kleinboeck P.Geo of North Bay, Ontario.

 For further detailed information about Fancamp, please click below.Sedar Information